NicolasHug/Surprise/README.md

 Documentation, Getting Started
 ------------------------------

-The documentation with many usage examples is available [online](http://recsys.readthedocs.io/en/latest/index.html) on ReadTheDocs.
+The documentation with many other usage examples is available [online](http://recsys.readthedocs.io/en/latest/index.html) on ReadTheDocs.

 License